nodeca/embedza/docs/data_flow.md

 To resolve link, we take initial `env` object and pipe it through multiple processing stages.
 Here is initial `env` structure:

 - __src__ - resource url
+- __config__ - config info for API keys, whitelist and other options
-- __wl__ - whitelisted domain config.
-Contains info about supported sites and additionsl instructions about available features (if description in page html/omebed has mistakes or not enougth).
+  - __wl__ - Contains info about supported sites and
+    additionsl instructions about available features (if description in page html/omebed has mistakes or not enougth).
 This info is taken from iframely site on package install, to reduce local config data and simplify maintenance.
-- __config__ - additional config info (data from iframely is not enougth for us).
-On embedza init you can pass API keys and other options here.
+  - __autoplay__ - part of url query string to start specific player automatically
 - __data__ - fetchers data sandbox
 - __result__ - output data
   - __domain__ - domain (provider) rule id ('youtube.com', 'vimeo.com', ...)